AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 tags: [dev, frontend, html, css, javascript]
 comments_id: 28
 is_popular: true
+last_updated: 2020-08-15
 ---

-**Navigation bars** ("navbars") are everywhere on modern websites, so it's definitely good to know how to create one by hand without relying on a component library.
+**Navigation bars** (aka *navbars*) are everywhere on modern websites, so it's definitely good to know how to create one by hand without relying on a component library that does all of the heavy lifting for you.
+But if you've never created one from scratch, you may find it intimidating to get started.

-People often turn to CSS frameworks like Bootstrap to build navbars because they feel that this will save them time.
-Unfortunately, what usually ends up happening is that these developers get lost in a sea of obscure class names and behavior that's difficult to customize.
-They waste many frustrating hours on StackOverflow when instead they could've simply built the thing by hand in less time.
+For this reason, people often turn to CSS frameworks like Bootstrap to build navbars so that they don't have to reinvent the wheel.
+Yet what usually ends up happening is that you get lost in a sea of obscure class names and **behavior that's difficult to customize**.
+You waste many frustrating hours on StackOverflow when instead you could've simply built the thing by hand in less time.

-In this tutorial, we'll create a **responsive navbar** using nothing but HTML, CSS, and JavaScript.
-That's right—no frameworks needed :) It'll work on both mobile and desktop devices.
-Let's dig in!
+In this tutorial, we'll create a **responsive navbar** that works on both mobile and desktop, using nothing but HTML, CSS, and JavaScript.
+That's right—no CSS frameworks needed :) Let's dig in!

+{% include toc.md %}

 ## What We're Building